Nashville, Tennessee

 Old White Bridge (Davidson County, Tennessee)

 Built 1913 as a railroad crossing for the White Bridge Road.
-Bridge made part of the Richland Creek Greeway in April of 2009.Concrete deck girder bridge over Richland Creek, Nashville-Chattanooga Railroad, and the St. Louis Railroad on Richland Creek Greenway on a former alignment of White Bridge RoadOpen to pedestrians
+Bridge made part of the Richland Creek Greeway in April of 2009.Concrete deck girder bridge over Richland Creek and the old Nashville, Chattanooga and St. Louis Railroad on Richland Creek Greenway on a former alignment of White Bridge RoadOpen to pedestrians

 Second Avenue Bridge (Davidson County, Tennessee)